theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/report-extraction-settings.md

 ### Batch Processing

 **Use Background Mode**<br>
-If you choose this option, extractions are executed in background mode.
-Use this option for reports that have an ALV output.
+If you choose this option, the ABAP report is executed as a batch job in SAP.
+A spool is generated in SAP (transaction SP01) which is later fetched by the report component.
+Use this option for long running reports in SAP which would run into an RFC timeout when called in dialog mode.
+Also, some reports that throw an error message when running in dialog mode can be extracted when run in background mode.

 **Background Job Timeout**<br>
-Enter the time period (in seconds) how long the report may run in the background until the task aborts.
+Enter a time period (in seconds).
+The Xtract Report component polls the status of the batch job in SAP for the specified time period.
+If the SAP batch job is not finished by the specified time period, the extraction aborts.

 **Background Job Name**<br>
-Enter the name of the background job in the SAP system.
+This is the name of the background job under which the report is run in SAP.

 **Spool Destination**<br>
 Enter the name of the spool destination (printer).